Air National Guard: Interwar period

 After the war, National Guard aviation was placed on a permanent basis over the initial opposition of the Army's General Staff.
 In 1920, the Militia Bureau and the Army Air Service agreed on a plan for re-organizing National Guard aviation units.
 On 17 January 1921, the 109th Observation Squadron of the Minnesota National Guard (1921–1941) became the first post World War I air unit to receive federal recognition.
 During the interwar period, 29 observation squadrons were established.
 They were either integral elements of National Guard infantry divisions or assigned to Army corps aviation.

 An aviator in the 110th Observation Squadron of the Missouri National Guard (1923–1943) became the most famous National Guard pilot during the interwar period: Captain Charles A. Lindbergh.
 His service illustrated the close ties between military and commercial aviation.
 Trained to fly by the Army, he joined the 110th Observation Squadron in November 1925.
 The following year, he became chief pilot for an airmail venture started by fellow 110th pilots Major William Robertson and his brother Frank.
 After Lindbergh made his historic solo trans-Atlantic flight in May 1927, he recalled his service in the Guard fondly.

 After the Fall of France, during 1940–1941, approximately 4,800 experienced National Guard aviation personnel were mobilized from their observation squadrons.
 They provided a significant augmentation of the Army's rapidly expanding air arm during a critical period.
-Most Guard air units were stripped of many key personnel, and the units were federalized into the regular Army Air Corps and were re-equipped with more modem aircraft.
+Most Guard air units were stripped of many key personnel, and the units were federalized into the regular Army Air Corps and were re-equipped with more modern aircraft.
 Some of the early-deploying squadrons maintained a degree of unit integrity and cohesion.
 But, most lost their character and identity as Guard organizations during World War II.

 The units were transformed from observation organizations into reconnaissance, liaison, fighter, and bombardment squadrons.
 They served in every major combat theater during the war.
 The most significant wartime contribution of National Guard aviators was to train and lead the large numbers of volunteer airmen who had entered the AAF.
-That role was epitomized by Lt Col Addison E. Baker, a Guardsman from Akron, Ohio.
+That role was epitomized by Lt Col Addison E. Baker, a guardsman from Akron, Ohio.
 On 1 August 1943, Baker commanded the VIII Bomber Command's 93rd Bombardment Group on a daring but ill-fated low-level attack against enemy oil refineries at Ploiești, Romania.
 Baker was posthumously awarded the Medal of Honor for his heroic leadership.